irahbt/simple-sourdough/README.md

 - A crown icon is used when to denote premium membership.

 ### Layout
-- [Bootstrap's Grid System](https://getbootstrap.com/docs/5.0/layout/grid/) was used throughout to created the layout and make it responsive.
+- [Bootstrap's Grid System](https://getbootstrap.com/docs/5.0/layout/grid/) was used throughout to create the layout and make it responsive.

 ### Styling
 - [Bootstrap](https://getbootstrap.com/) was used in conjunction with custom spacing and colours to provide much of the styling for the site.
 This includes all **buttons**, **cards** and **nav bars**.